docQodly/docs/docs/studio/design-webforms/events.md

 4. <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">
-		<strong>Add Parameter</strong>: If your function accepts a <a href="../../language/basics/lang-parameters#optional-parameters">variable number of parameters</a>, you can use this button to declare and bind one or more appropriate parameter(s).
+		<strong>Add Parameter</strong>: If your function declares  <a href="#variadic-parameters">variadic parameters</a>, you can use this button to declare and bind one or more appropriate parameter(s).
 They will be passed to the function in the defined order when called for the event.
 	</Column.Item>
 	<Column.Item width="40%">
 		<img src={require('./img/contextualPanel_addParam.png').default} style={{borderRadius: '6px'}} />